reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/ManagedObjects/Get-ManagedObject.md

 Accept wildcard characters: False
 ```

-### -WithParents
+### -WithChildren
-include a flat list of all parents and grandparents of the given object
+Determines if children with ID and name should be returned when fetching the managed object.
+Set it to false to improve query performance.

 ```yaml
 Type: SwitchParameter